b-analyst/Mental-Health-Label-Prediction/README.md

 ## Project Overview:

-Capstone 1 and 2 are variations of one overarching project, which is to build a multiclass classifier capable of distinguishing mental health blogs from text excerpts.
+Capstone 1 and 2 are variations of one overarching project, which is to build a multiclass classifier capable of distinguishing mental health symptoms from text excerpts.

 ## Data Source: